mvccogo/VRF-DAIDALUS-CEI/README.md

 1. Compile NASA's DAIDALUS static library (included in the solution as a VS project named "DAIDALUS-LIB")
 2. Compile the VRF plugin as a dynamic library (included in the solution as a VS project named "VRF-DAIDALUS-CEI")
 3. Launch VRF and create a new plugin entry (this will create the plugin .xml), link it to the .dll file compiled on step 2.
+4. Copy both the .lua file and the .xml file from VRF-scripts to VRF_DIR/data/simulationModelSets/EntityLevel/scripts to add the lua task.
+5. Copy the .conf file from VRF-scripts to VRF_DIR/bin64/ to load DAIDALUS's configuration parameters.

 ### Using the plugin